Represents a collection of CIF parsing options. More...

 A callback function by which the client application can be notified about whitespace that is not an inherent part of any data value.

-If not NULL, this function will be called by the parser whenever it encounters a run of insignificant whitespace (including comments) in the input CIF.
+, this function will be called by the parser whenever it encounters a run of insignificant whitespace (including comments) in the input CIF.
 Whitespace is insignificant if it serves only to separate other elements appearing in the CIF.

 The parser does not guarantee to collect maximal whitespace runs; it may at times split consecutive whitespace into multiple runs, performing a callback for each one.
 It does, however, mark each transition from whitespace to non-whitespace by reporting a zero-length whitespace run.
 It does so, too, for virtual whitespace -- where optional whitespace is omitted, or where the parser detects and recovers from omission of required whitespace.